DennisAXu/About/README.md

 #Getting Started

 ### 1) Download and setup the server
-1. Clone `helios-server`from our Github https://github.com/cs210/helios-server onto your server (AWS, Digital Ocean, etc.).
+1. Clone `HeliosServer`from our Github https://github.com/HeliosOrg/HeliosServer onto your server (AWS, Digital Ocean, etc.).
 2. Install Node on this computer if you haven’t already.
-3. Run `npm install .` in the `helios-server` folder.
+3. Run `npm install .` in the `HeliosServer` folder.
 4. Run `npm install forever -g`

 ### 2) Set up the JSON file
 The Helios SDI nodes in both the client (Blueprints) and the server (in this case, a node server) are generated from an `input.json` file as follows:

-1. In the `input.json` file inside the `helios-server` folder, specify the name (in upper camel case) and type (`int`, `bool`, `FString`, or `float`) of each variable you want to create a simple interface in UE4.
+1. In the `input.json` file inside the `HeliosServer` folder, specify the name (in upper camel case) and type (`int`, `bool`, `FString`, or `float`) of each variable you want to create a simple interface in UE4.
 These names will correspond to both your server endpoints as well as the node headers in your Blueprints client.
 2. Add your server URL to the start of `input.json`

 ```